-Farmers like Anthony and John Gabriel are celebrated examples of ordinary folk who believe you can do anything you set your mind to.
+Farmers like Anthony and Juan Gabriel are celebrated examples of ordinary folk who believe you can do anything you set your mind to.

 The two brothers are the fourth generation behind the wheel of la Biodiversa, a 130-year-old family farm.
 The challenges they face are common for most olive growers, at least in the Andalusia region.
 When they took over the farm in 2005, it was clear they wanted to do what felt right from the start.